-Now add some price lines (either from the product catalogue or adhoc line items using the Add Price Row button), in our example we have simply created three empty price lines, using the Add Price Row button, as shown below.
+Now add a few price line items (either from the product catalogue or Adhoc line items using the Add Price Row button); in our example, we have created three empty price lines using the Add Price Row button, as shown below.

-Now we need to group these price lines, this can be acheived by adding a sub-heading.
-Click on the first price line row and the click on the Add-Sub-heading button.
+Now we need to group these price lines; this can be achieved by adding a sub-heading.
+Click on the first price line row and then click on the Add-Sub-heading button.
 A sub-heading will be added above the price lines.